wp-plugins/custom-content-shortcode/readme.txt

 = Custom content admin =
 <br />
-Here are some of the plugins that work well together for custom content management.
+Here are some plugins that work well together for custom content management.

  * **Custom Post Type UI** - easily create and manage custom post types and taxonomies
  * **Advanced Custom Fields** - create and manage all kinds of useful custom field types.
 Actually, I need to work on my shortcode to be able to display these advanced fields also.